timeplus-io/proton/README.md

 We welcome your contributions!
 If you are looking for issues to work on, try looking at [the issue list](https://github.com/timeplus-io/proton/issues).

 Please see the [wiki](https://github.com/timeplus-io/proton/wiki/Contributing) for more details, and [BUILD.md](https://github.com/timeplus-io/proton/blob/develop/BUILD.md) to compile Timeplus Proton in different platforms.

-We also encourage you to join our [Timeplus Community Slack](https://timeplus.com/slack) to ask questions and meet other active contributors from Timeplus and beyond.

 ## Need help?